pfalcon/esp-open-sdk/README.md

 # Docker images

-This fork provides pre-build docker images which can be used to build ESP8266 projects.
+This fork provides pre-built docker images which can be used to build ESP8266 projects.

 Example:
 ```console